Jesus, The Carpenter

 Zechariah 1:18, Then lifted I up mine eyes and saw, and behold four horns.

-The Biblical # four tells us that these four horns pertain to the earth.
+The Biblical number four tells us that these four horns pertain to the earth.
 Just as there are four seasons of the year, or that there are four points to a compass.
 These four horns are external.
 They are in the world and they are of the world and can be seen by men.
 They have power from the god of this world because they are on earth, not in heaven.
 These four horns have been given authority to execute every function necessary for the existence of man on the earth.
-The four horns are education, economy, politics, and religion.
+The four earthly horns, controlled by the men of the world, are education, economy, politics, and religion.

-All four are controlled by their being independent of God.
-They are helped by the four carpenters we read about in Zechariah 1:20, whose function is to build and fix things.
+All four are controlled by men who are independent of God.
+They are helped by the four carpenters we read about in Zechariah 1:20, whose function is to build and fix things, but in this case have done the opposite because of their being led by the god of this world.
 What have these horns accomplished?

 Zechariah 1:19,, And I said unto the angel that talked with me, “What are these?”
 And he answered me, “These are the horns which have scattered Judah, Israel, and Jerusalem.”

 There is no difference today than it was during Zechariah’s day.
 Society demands that God’s commandments be taken out of the courtrooms and children are not allowed to open a school day with prayer.
-The people want a society independent of God, never realizing that its ways will eventually backfire on them.
+Corporations work for their own profit and goals.
+Many people want a society independent of God, never realizing that its ways will eventually backfire on them.

 The Horn of Salvation